-Kottu (Tamil: கொத்து ரொட்டி; Sinhalese: කොත්තු රොටි), or Kottu rothi (also spelled Koththu or Kotthu), is a Sri Lankan dish made of broken rothi or paratha, mixed with onion and curry leaves, and a protein of choice (such as beef, mutton, seafood, chicken) along with scrambled eggs.
+Kottu (Tamil: கொத்து ரொட்டி; Sinhala: කොත්තු රොටි), or Kottu rothi (also spelled Koththu or Kotthu), is a Sri Lankan dish made from broken rothi or paratha, mixed with onion and curry leaves, and a choice of protein (such as beef, lamb, seafood, chicken) along with scrambled eggs.

 Served hot with a sprinkle of pepper.

-Rothi is a type of flatbread called “Godhambara roti” or “Godamba roti” (also known as roti canai), which originates from Malaysia and is very similar to Indian paratha.
+Rothi is a type of flatbread called “Godhambara roti” or “Godamba roti” (also known as roti canai), which originated in Malaysia and is very similar to the Indian paratha.

 A variation of the dish is found in the southern Indian states of Tamil Nadu and Kerala, known as kottu porotta (Tamil: கொத்து பரோட்டா; Malayalam: കൊത്തു പൊറ ോട്ട), made using porotta instead of roti.

-Recently, another South Indian dish, Idli, has also been cooked and sold this way as Kottu Idli.
+Recently, another South Indian dish, Idli, has also been prepared and sold this way as Kottu Idli.

-The word koththu means “chop” in Tamil, referring to the preparation method, as the ingredients are chopped together using special cleavers while being sautéed on a hot plate.
+The word koththu means “chop” in Tamil, referring to the preparation method, as the ingredients are chopped together using special cleavers, while being stir-fried on a hot griddle.

-My version is with beef, but you can replace it with chicken or mutton.
+My version is with beef, but you can replace it with chicken or lamb, or make a version with just vegetables.

 In the video, the preparation of the one from my trip to Sri Lanka in October 2025.